openclimatefix/data-platform/api/README.md

 |<--Uses generated bindings-->|  |<------------Logic in the the API repository------------->|
 ```

-Currently [postgres](https://www.postgresql.org/) is the only concrete data repository implementation,
+[Postgres](https://www.postgresql.org/) is the only planned concrete data repository implementation,
 but there is also a dummy repository for testing purposes.
 These are found in `src/internal/repository`.

 ## Example usage